-- Management's estimate of the fair value of investments was based on quoted market prices provided by a third party.
-We evaluated the key factors and assumptions used to develop the fair value of investments in determining the reasonableness in relation to the financial statements taken as a whole. - Management's estimate of the allowance for doubtful accounts is based on historical loss levels for sales tax, court revenues, sewer, alarm and fire service revenues and an analysis of the collectability of individual accounts.
+- Management's estimate of the useful lives and remaining useful lives of capital assets is based on the Town's previous experience with similar assets and the current condition of those assets.
+We evaluated the key factors and assumptions used to develop the useful lives and estimated useful lives in determining that they are reasonable in relation to the financial statements taken as a whole. - Management's estimate of the allowance for doubtful accounts is based on historical loss levels for court revenues, sewer, alarm and fire service revenues, and an analysis of the collectability of individual accounts.
 We evaluated the key factors and assumptions used to develop the allowance in determining that it is reasonable in relation to the financial statements taken as a whole. - Management's estimate of the unfunded pension liability related to the Arizona State Retirement System pension plan and Public Safety Personnel Retirement System benefits are based on actuarial reports prepared by other professionals.
-We reviewed the key assumptions used to estimate the liability in determining that they are reasonable in relation to the financial statements taken as a whole. - Management's estimate of the current and long-term portion of the compensated absences liability recorded within the enterprise funds and governmental activities is based on those employees who have vested or are expected to vest.
-We evaluated the key factors and assumptions used to develop the allowance in determining that it is reasonable in relation to the financial statements taken as a whole.
+We reviewed the key assumptions used to estimate the liability in determining that they are reasonable in relation to the financial statements taken as a whole. - Management's estimate of the current and long-term portion of the compensated absences liability recorded in the governmental activities is based on those employees who have vested or are expected to vest.
+We evaluated the key factors and assumptions used to develop the compensated absence balances in determining that it is reasonable in relation to the financial statements taken as a whole.